privacyguides/privacyguides.org/docs/basics/passwords-overview.en.md

 !!!
 Important

-    You should not keep rolling until you get a combination of words that appeals to you.
+    You should not re-roll words until you get a combination of words that appeal to you.
 The process should be completely random.

-If you don't have access to or would prefer not to use real dice, you can use your password manager's built-in password generator, as most of them have the option to generate diceware passphrases in addition to regular passwords.
+If you don't have access to or would prefer to not use real dice, you can use your password manager's built-in password generator, as most of them have the option to generate diceware passphrases in addition to regular passwords.

 We recommend using [EFF's large wordlist](https://www.eff.org/files/2016/07/18/eff_large_wordlist.txt) to generate your diceware passphrases, as it offers the exact same security as the original list, while containing words that are easier to memorize.
 There are also other wordlists that in different languages, if you do not want your passphrase to be in English.